Sometimes, users experience getting irrelevant results. In this section, we'll try to figure out what the reason could be.

-When we specify a keyword which consist of two or more words (keyword phrase), we usually want to get the exact match in the same strict order.
+When we specify a keyword that consists of two or more words (keyword phrase), we usually want to get results featuring the exact match in the same exact order.

-But in the timeline we see results such as "I've started doing SMM.
+But in the timeline, we see results such as "I've started doing SMM.
 Suggest any tool, please."
-As you might've noticed, both words of our keyword are in the same post, but they are located in different sentences and are separated by other words.
+As you might've noticed, both words of our keyword are in there, but they are located in different sentences and are separated by other words.

-That is why when we use keyword phrases - keywords which consist of two or more words - we should add quotes (" ") - a search operator used when you are searching for a specific word combination or an exact phrase (follow the link to read more about keyword formats):
+That is why when we use keyword phrases - keywords which consist of two or more words - we should add quotes (" ") - a search operator used when searching for a specific word combination or an exact phrase (learn more in the Keyword formats article).

-Note, that quotation marks allow punctuation marks between words of the keyword (e.g., SMM, tool).
+Note that quotation marks allow punctuation in between the words (e.g., SMM, tool).

-So in case you need 100% exact match without any characters between words, you should also add the plus (+) operator:
+Whenever you need a 100% exact match without any characters in between the words, you should also add the plus (+) operator.

-+” ” - Exact data search takes into account special characters and punctuation of your keyword (this is normally ignored) but ignores lower and upper cases.
++” ” - special characters and punctuation of your keyword are preserved (this is normally ignored) but lower and upper cases are ignored.

-Another frequent problem concerns the results for general keywords.
+Another frequent problem concerns results for general keywords.
 Often people receive lots of mentions which are not relevant to their keyword.
-For example, your brand name is "Daddy & Sons", and your company specializes on producing wooden furniture.
-But, unfortunatly, the brand name is not unique and there is also a company called "Daddy & Sons", but they are own a pizza restaurant.
-As a result we receive lots of irrelevant mentions, which we should sort out manually.
+For example, your brand name is "Daddy & Sons", and your company specializes in producing wooden furniture.
+But, unfortunately, the brand name is not unique and there is also a company called "Daddy & Sons", but they own a pizza restaurant.
+As a result, we receive lots of irrelevant mentions, which we need to sort out manually.
 What can be done in this case?

-First of all, I would suggest to use negative keywords, so that the results containing any of the specified negative keywords next to your main keywords are not collected.
-Obviously, we should use "pizza", "restaurant" as negative keywords in the example mentioned above:
+First of all, we suggest using negative keywords, so that results containing any of the specified excluded keywords next to your main keywords are not collected.
+Obviously, we should use "pizza" and "restaurant" as excluded keywords for the example mentioned above.

-Unfortunately, we still can get a lot of "trash", e.g., posts from social accounts that promote that company instead of yours.
-Then you can add those accounts to the blacklist.
+Unfortunately, we may still get a lot of "trash", e.g., posts from social accounts that promote other companies instead of yours.
+Then you can add those accounts to the Blacklist.

-To be honest, for the first time you may not create a perfect search query and we always recommend to follow these simple steps:
+From the get-go, you might not create a perfect search query and we always recommend following these simple steps:

 1. Create the most specific request you can.

-2. Analyse the first resutls and blacklist unnecessary sources.
+2. Analyze the first results and blacklist irrelevant sources.

 3. Return to the alert settings and modify the search to exclude irrelevant results.

-Bonus, learn how to create requests in Boolean Search and get the most out of this tool! ;)
+Pro tip: learn how to create requests in Boolean Search and get the most out of Awario! ;)